DmitrySigalov/gcloud-secret-cli/README.md

 - Synchronization of environment variables with secrets according to selected profile/google project
 - View current synchronization state of environment variables with secrets according to selected profile/google project
 - Import/export secret values
+- Version control (notification about new published release)

 ## :sunny: .NET Runtime
 This project is built with DotNet 8.0 and is mandatory to install before using.